telerik/teststudio-docs/docs/automated-tests/elements/frames.md

 > __Note__
 ><br>
 ><br>
-> If a recorded element is listed under a frame node, during test run-time __Test Studio first locates the frame on the page__, next the test searches the element and then is the step action executed.
+> If a recorded element is listed under a frame node, during test run-time __Test Studio first locates the frame on the page__, then the element in the frame and finally executes the step.

 ## Frames Identification Priority